-The curious truth is very few people understand or even know where their edges are in life.
+The curious truth is that very few people understand or even know where their edges are in life.
 This means most people will ignore the signs of losing touch to their life.
-Then they will begin to get depressed, overeat, get angry or start activities that work against them in life.
+Then they will begin to get depressed, overeat, get angry, or start activities that work against them in life.

 A simple truth is most people don’t realize they need an edge.
 So, as a result, they never learn to embrace their edge.
 Consider this for a moment.
 Have you ever pondered your edges?
 Did you know you even had an edge?

 Even worse, since being near an edge can be uncomfortable, risk-averse souls actively avoid going near any of their edges in life.
 Over time this can lead to a person being disconnected from their own life.